 The bar and nightlife scene in Little Havana is just what you would expect: vibrant, sultry, and dynamic.
 With patios spilling onto the sidewalk, live Latin music, and salsa dancing, not to mention some killer rum cocktails, this Miami neighborhood is a great place to dance the night away.

 This place was a hotspot for jazz musicians like Chet Baker and Billie Holiday in the 1930s.
 Today, Ball & Chain is a neighborhood mainstay and one of the most popular live music venues in Little Havana for jazz and salsa, plus delicious late-night food and drinks.

 The cocktails here, from the mojito criolo to canita and pastelito daiquiri, are crafted to perfection.

 Address: 1513 SW 8th St., Miami, FL 33135

 22. Cubaocho Museum & Performing Arts Center

 If you are looking for a unique way to learn about Cuba’s rich history armed with a cocktail in hand, then a trip to CubaOcho is not to be missed.

-Home to Miami’s most extensive collection of 19th century and early 20th-century Cuban art, this space’s walls are lined with both modern and pre-revolutionary work.
+Home to Miami’s most extensive collection of 19th-and early 20th-century Cuban art, this space’s walls are lined with both modern and pre-revolutionary work.

 CubaOcho is also a live music venue with an impressive rum collection, making it an eclectic place bringing together various art expressions—with delicious cocktails!
-It’s one of my preferred stops for live performances, particularly on Viernes Culturales nights.
+It’s one of our preferred stops for live performances in Miami, particularly on Viernes Culturales nights.

 If you’re a fan of the arts, a stop at this lively art, cultural, and entertainment space is a must on Calle Ocho.